bbauska/W3Cx-3of5/README.md

 We have seen this before.
 This is done by changing the value (in pixels) of the lineWidth property of the context:

 ```
-1.  <b>ctx.lineWidth = 10;</b> // set the thickness of every shape drawn in stroke/wireframe mode to 10 pixels
+ctx.lineWidth = 10; // set the thickness of every shape drawn in stroke/wireframe mode to 10 pixels
 ```

 <p>Here is a complete example where we draw with a lineWidth of 20 pixels:</p>